hugogu/rt-balance/README.md

 # Realtime Balance System ![CICD Status](https://github.com/hugogu/rt-balance/actions/workflows/build-and-test.yml/badge.svg)

-You may need to refer to the [Development Environment](./docs/DevelopmentEnvironment.md) for setting up the local environment.
+You may need to refer to
+* [Development Environment](./docs/DevelopmentEnvironment.md) for setting up the local environment.
+* [Architecture Document](docs/Architecture.md) to get to know the overall architecture and key tradeoffs made.

 ## Build

-Having docker & minikube running is a prerequisite for building the docker image.
+:warning: **Having docker & minikube running is a prerequisite for building the docker image.**

 * Build the docker image. :note: Minikube itself used a separate docker context, so the image needs to be built twice.
     ```bash